District Policy

 4.7.
 School personnel should refer to the possible signs and symptoms of abuse or neglect in Rules and Procedures Section 5 for help in determining if the child may have been physically or sexually abused or neglected.

 4.8.
 Division workers or other child protection team members have authority to enter upon public or private premises, using appropriate legal processes, to investigate reports of alleged child abuse or neglect.
 Schools may provide an effective neutral setting where children may be interviewed.
+A school employee shall cooperate with social services and law enforcement agency employees to investigate charges of child abuse and neglect, including:

 5. Indicators: